Help Human Beings Achieve Their Full Potential

 Our accomplished clinical faculty members are active in both academia and professional practice, with specializations in health psychology and engaging patients in hospital settings, developmental psychology, child & adolescent psychology, multi-cultural psychology, and humanistic-integrative depth psychotherapies.
 Our faculty offer extensive experience as innovative providers in mental health care and are poised to support clinicians-in-training.
 We will help you navigate the world of professional development and licensing, while remaining true to a holistic approach to psychology.

-- MA Psychology, Counseling Specialization: Seattle (LIOS) Residential Program for licensure in Washington state/ This program employs a pedagogy that is grounded in the integration of three core elements: applied behavioral science, systems theory, and experiential learning.
-This program shares a first year core curriculum with the MA Organizational Systems Leadership in Organization Development program.
+- MA Psychology, Counseling Specialization: Seattle (LIOS) Blended Learning Program for licensure in Washington state.
+This program employs a pedagogy that is grounded in the integration of three core elements: applied behavioral science, systems theory, and experiential learning.

 - MA Psychology, Marriage and Family Therapy/Professional Clinical Counseling Specialization: A career-focused, clinical program with practicum training, this program prepares you for multiple licenses and empowers you to shape and craft your professional development and practice orientation.
 Focus on career opportunities while remaining true to your humanistic principles and helping others.